pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-04-configure-a-local-wordpress-development-using-docker.md

 ---
 title: "Configure a local WordPress development using Docker"
-description: "WordPress being the absolute top of the podium of user-friendly content management systems can be a cumbersome to spin up locally.
+description: "WordPress being the absolute top of the podium of user-friendly content management systems can be cumbersome to spin up locally.
 Docker containers are perfect for tasks like this so let me explain."
 photo: 2019-07-04.jpg
 draft: true
 ---

 One of the most popular articles on my website is ["Configure a local WordPress development on macOS from scratch"](https://pawelgrzybek.com/configure-a-local-wordpress-development-on-macos-from-scratch/).
-I recently use [Docker](https://www.docker.com/) a lot so I decided to tackle the same subject again but this time using containers.
+I have recently used [Docker](https://www.docker.com/) a lot so I decided to tackle the same subject again but this time using containers.

 ![Wordpress and Docker websites](/photos/2019-07-04-1.jpg)

-It is not a Docker tutorial although by following along you learn how helpful this tool can be.
+This is not a Docker tutorial although by following along you learn how helpful this tool can be.
 I highly encourage you to familiarize yourself with few basic concepts like: [images](https://docs.docker.com/glossary/?term=image), [containers](https://docs.docker.com/glossary/?term=container), [networks](https://docs.docker.com/config/containers/container-networking/) and [volumes](https://docs.docker.com/glossary/?term=volume).
 Having a [docker app](https://www.docker.com/get-started) installed makes a lot of sense too.
 Regular readers know that [I am a great friend with Homebrew](https://pawelgrzybek.com/homebrew-the-best-friend-of-the-macos-user/).
 Yes, you can use it to download docker too.

 ```
 brew cask install docker